Bennet Omalu: Other

 In March 2018, Omalu conducted an independent autopsy of Stephon Clark, who had been shot by Sacramento Police officers.
 On March 30, he released his findings, stating that Clark had been shot eight times from the back or side, adding, "You could reasonably conclude that he received seven gunshot wounds from his back."
+The Sacramento County coroner published an autopsy that said Omalu's autopsy was "erroneous" and that a review does "not support the assertion that Clark was shot primarily from behind".
+According to the coroner, Clark was shot seven times.
+The examination was conducted by Keng-Chih Su, reviewed by three county pathologists, and independently reviewed by a Placer County forensic pathologist.
+Omalu said he was standing "firmly in defense" of his findings.

 In popular media

 Concussion, book and film, and NFL controversy

 Omalu's efforts to study and publicize CTE in the face of NFL opposition were reported in a GQ magazine article in 2009 by journalist Jeanne Marie Laskas.
 The article was later expanded by Laskas into a book, Concussion (Penguin Random House, 2015), and adapted into a drama film of the same name.
 In the film, Omalu, portrayed by Will Smith, is the central character.
 Although the film claims merely to be "based on real events", it has been criticized for inaccuracies.
 Nevertheless, the movie's production led to the creation of a foundation named after Omalu to advance CTE and concussion research.

 A January 2020 article by Will Hobson, published in The Washington Post, contended that Omalu "routinely exaggerates his accomplishments and dramatically overstates the known risks of CTE and contact sports, fueling misconceptions about the disease, according to interviews with more than 50 experts in neurodegenerative disease and brain injuries, and a review of more than 100 papers from peer-reviewed medical journals."
 Further, "Omalu did not discover CTE, nor did he name the disease.
 The alarming statistics he recites about contact sports are distorted, according to the author of the studies that produced those figures.
-And while Omalu cultivates a reputation as the global authority on CTE, it’s unclear whether he is diagnosing it correctly, according to several experts on the disease.".
+And while Omalu cultivates a reputation as the global authority on CTE, it's unclear whether he is diagnosing it correctly, according to several experts on the disease."
 On January 28, 2020 Omalu released a rebuttal titled "We are Becoming a Nation of Lies" to the Washington Post article.
-He also responded with a statement, titled "Top 10 Lies Behind the Washington Post’s Personal Attack on Dr. Bennet Omalu" on his website.
+He also responded with a statement on his website.

 Omalu's book, Truth Doesn't Have a Side: My Alarming Discovery about the Danger of Contact Sports, was published in August 2017 by HarperCollins.
 He previously wrote, Play Hard, Die Young: Football Dementia, Depression, and Death, published in 2008.